-the last decade, I have touched upon many aspects of woodworking.
+the last two decades, I have touched upon many aspects of woodworking.
 From

 the simple jig-sawn pigs and bunnies to the more elaborate fiber